ydb-platform/ydb-go-sdk/SQL.md

    )
    ```

-## Query enrichment <a name="bindings"></a>
+## Query bindings \<a name="bindings"\>\</a\>

 `YQL` is a language with strict types.
-This means that a query to `YDB` must be
-written with an explicit declaration of query parameter types using the `DECLARE`
-keyword.
-Also, in some cases, the special `PRAGMA` operator can be used to
-simplify of the full table path prefix.
+This means that a query to `YDB` must be written with an explicit declaration of query parameter types using the `DECLARE`keyword.
+Also, in some cases, the special `PRAGMA` operator can be used to simplify of the full table path prefix.
 For example, a query to the table `/local/path/to/tables/seasons` might look like this:

 ```
 DECLARE $title AS Text;
 DECLARE $views AS Uint64;